Reconfigurable mechanical vibrations laboratory kit: (1) Overview

 In order to drive the shaker (via the AUX cable), we developed a graphic user interface (GUI) in MATLAB.
-The GUI consists of a text box for the user to enter the desired frequency, a slider bar to adjust the relative amplitude of the speaker, and radio buttons to trigger the lights between being in the on, off, or various strobing states.
-The GUI can be used immediately once the MATLAB script is run, but our procedure requires that the user first identify the external speaker ID number of the connected AUX cable with a simple command.
-The layout of the GUI is shown in Figure \ref{fig:GUI}2.
+The GUI consists of a text box for the user to enter the desired frequency, a slider bar to adjust the relative amplitude of the shaker, and radio buttons to trigger the lights between being in the on, off, or various strobing states.
+The GUI can be used immediately once the MATLAB script is run, but requires that the user first identify the external speaker ID number of the connected AUX cable with a simple command.
+The layout of the GUI is shown in Figure \ref{fig:GUI}2. { A simple but fully functional alternative to the MATLAB GUI has also been developed in Octave.}

-The hardware and software described constitute the core components of the demo kit.
-With the addition of some supplementary hardware, the housing assembly can be modified to accommodate five different demonstrations.
+The hardware and software described constitute the core components of the laboratory kit.
+With additional hardware, the housing assembly can be modified to accommodate five different demonstrations.
 Certain custom parts require the use of a 3D printer or laser cutter.
-In some of these components, threading is required and a hand tap was used to re-thread printed components or thread through holes in laser cut components.
+In some of these components, threading is required {,} and a hand tap was used to re-thread printed components or thread through holes in laser cut components.